Skip to content

 • Offer to assist in multi-threading: “Who else would need to be involved in this decision?
 I’d be happy to tailor a conversation for them.”

-Unfortunately, no matter how good of a sales rep you are - it's likely your prospect has been burned by previous reps who haven't offered them a valuable experience.
+Unfortunately, no matter how good a sales rep you are, your prospect has likely been burned by previous reps who haven’t offered them a valuable experience.
 A lot of prospects say:

 “I don’t trust sales reps.
 I’d rather do my own research than be sold to."